Key takeaways

 6. Nigerian comfort foods

-If you are the type that likes going out to unwind with friends in the evening, you will want to watch what you eat out so you don’t eat foods that will spike your blood glucose.
+If you like going out to unwind with friends in the evening, you should watch what you eat out so you don’t eat foods that will spike your blood glucose.

 Opt for Nigerian delicacies like: